Unleash/unleash/website/docs/feature-flag-tutorials/python/examples.md

 ## Server-side A/B Testing in Python

 A/B testing is a common way for teams to test out how users interact with two or more versions of a new feature that is released.
 Server-side A/B testing can help with making infrastructure improvements and comparing different versions of server-side methods.
-At Unleash, we call these flag [variants](/reference/feature-toggle-variants).
+At Unleash, we call these [strategy variants](/reference/strategy-variants).

 When a feature flag is enabled, we can expose a particular version of a feature to select user bases.
 From there, we can use the variants to view the performance metrics in Unleash and see which is more efficient.